PedroSousa97/Wireless-Card-Interface-Mode-Toggler/README.md

 * grep;
 * sed;

-This script will needs sudo permissions.
+This script will need sudo permissions.

 ## Authors